TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/components/drivers/dss.md

 ## Features Supported

 - Support for Video Pipleline configuration for VID and VIDL.
-- Support configuration for Video port configuration for VP1.
+- Support configuration for Video port configuration for VP1 and VP2.
 - Support configuration for single link and dual link OLDI panel on VP1.
+- Support for DPI configuration for VP2.
-- Support for ARGB8888, BGRA8888, RGBA8888, RGB24 and BGR frame formats for
+- Support for RGB 16-bit, RGB 32-bit, RGB 64-bit, RGB 24-bit and YUV frame
-video pipeline input.
+formats for video pipeline input.
 - Support for video port timing parameters configuration.
-- Support configuration display plane zorder for Overlay manager OVR1.
+- Support configuration display plane zorder for Overlay manager OVR1 and OVR2.
 - Support for scaling on VID video pipeline.
-- Support for background color programming for Overlay manager OVR1.
+- Support for background color programming for Overlay manager OVR1 and OVR2.
-- Support for colorbar test pattern generation from OVR1.
+- Support for colorbar test pattern generation from OVR1 and OVR2.
 - Alpha blending support: embedded pixel alpha (ARGB and RGBA), global pixel, combination of global pixel and pixel alpha.
 - Support for display sharing with HLOS with VIDL pipeline, OVR1 and VP1 in